V. Raghavan: Sanskrit

-Music
+Music and dance

-As a musicologist, he specialized in Carnatic music.
+As a musicologist, he specialised in Carnatic music.
 He was the secretary of the Madras Music Academy from 1944 until his death.
 A "Dr. V. Raghavan Research Centre" has since been named after him.
 He has also composed several songs including "Candrashekharam Ashraye" on Jagadguru Shri Chandrasekharendra Saraswati Swamy and Maithreem Bhajata, which were later rendered by the famous Carnatic musician Smt.M.
 S. Subbulakshmi.